vasilionjea/bower-requirejs-starter/README.md

 - [RequireJS](http://requirejs.org) for module loading/dependency management
 - A bash file for deploying with the RequireJS optimizer and for some cleanup

-Bower & RequireJS must be installed globaly via [NPM](https://npmjs.org/) like so:
+Bower & RequireJS must be installed globally via [NPM](https://npmjs.org/) like so:

     sudo npm install -g bower requirejs